Table of Contents

 Note: SoloVision units do not come with an AC adapter unless you are using either a set of FlexVisions or a ThermoVision.

 - Please ensure that you have closed the MyoVision software and that it's not currently running or open before attempting to install the latest version.

 - The installation can take up to 45 minutes to complete.
 Do not restart your computer or disconnect the internet connection.

 **Make sure your computer has run all available Windows updates before installing the MyoVision software.
 The MyoVision software will not install properly if the computer needs to run Windows updates. **

-Follow the instructions below to download the most recent version of the MyoVision software.
+To download the most recent version of the MyoVision software:

 - When the installer starts, click "Next >" to begin the installation.

 - Continue running the installer until the following Window appears.
 Then, select the option that best matches the type of installation you are performing and click "Next >"

-- The installer will let you know once its complete.
-Once the installer is done, click "Finish" to complete the installation.
+- When the installer is done, click "Finish" to complete the installation.

 - If the software is unable to install or has an error, check for Windows updates and run them.
 The computer must have Windows completely up to date before the MyoVision software can be installed.

 Upon opening the MyoVision software, you may be prompted to upgrade your software.
 If you have purchased a software registration key for the Software Subscription, select "Upgrade."

 To purchase a registration key for the new MyoVision software, please click on the link provided.
 (Note: If you have already purchased a registration key please proceed to the next step.)

 If you choose not to upgrade your software, you will have a 30-Day Free Trial.
-Please note that after the trial has expired, you will be running the basic version of the MyoVision software: Atlas.
+When the trial expires, your software will revert to the basic version of software: Atlas.

 To Enter a Registration Key: Click on "Help" in the top menu, then select "Registration."